Aryan123860/Cormed/README.md

-# CoMeds
+# CorMed

-CoMeds is an e-Commerce Website built to provide a common platform between the medicine, oxygen-cylinders and other medical equipments suppliers and the patients in need.
+CorMed is an e-Commerce Website built to provide a common platform between the medicine, oxygen-cylinders and other medical equipments suppliers and the patients in need.

 ## Getting Started